Israeli incursions in the West Bank during the Gaza war: December 27, 2023 incursion

+December 30–31, 2023 incursion

+Israel invaded the city of Tulkarm and its two camps at approximately 10:45 p.m PSST on Saturday evening, December 30, 2023.
+The invasion continued until 10:00 am on Sunday, December 31, 2023, the last day of the year 2023.
+Dozens of Israeli military vehicles, including tracked and wheeled military bulldozers, participated in the invasion, causing immense destruction especially in the Nour Shams Camp.
+Several Palestinians were injured as a result of this invasion, and dozens of others were arrested.

+Immediately after the Israeli army entered the city of Tulkarm, the Tulkarm Brigade issued a statement on December 30, 2023, saying, "We are fully prepared to confront this cowardly, fearful enemy who will pay dearly tonight for his crimes."

+From the beginning of the invasion until its end, the Israeli army completely besieged both Al-Israa Specialized Hospital and Thabet Thabet Hospital in the city, while the army searched Palestinian ambulances heading to and from both hospitals.

+During the invasion, the Israeli army bombed two sites in the Nour Shams camp with drones, resulting in Palestinian casualties.
+Israeli drones also bombed two sites in the Tulkarm camp, resulting in two injuries, one of which was serious.

+This invasion caused massive destruction in the Nour Shams camp, including the demolition and bombing of ten houses of which some were multi-story buildings, the destruction of fifteen Palestinian vehicles, and complete destruction of the camp infrastructure.
+The Israeli army also destroyed Palestinian vehicles at the entrance to the Thabet Thabet Governmental Hospital in the city.

-January
+January 2024

 Five people were injured during a raid on 3 January 2024, including one person hit by a live bullet, three people beaten by Israeli soldiers, and one person who was rammed by an Israeli jeep.
 A 40-hour raid on Nur Shams concluded on 4 January, with more than a dozen wounded from soldier beatings.
 Five-hundred people were reportedly interrogated.
 The head of the Tulkarem camp services committee condemned an Israeli killing of three young men after video showed soldiers running over the body of one young man after shooting him dead.
 A seven-hour raid on Nur Shams occurred on 12 January, resulting in damage to infrastructure and leading the camp's emergency head to state, "There is no street inside the camp or alley that has not been destroyed."
 A teenage boy was beaten to death by Israeli soldiers on 13 January.

 Three paramedics were arrested during a raid on 17 January.
 Five people were killed.
 The raid reportedly lasted more than forty hours, with homes and infrastructure destroyed and a large number of men detained.
 The IDF reportedly exchanged fire with local militants and uncovered explosive booby-trapped roads, damaging electricity and water lines on 30 January.